jhellingman/phildict/README.md

 This repository includes a number of old (the most recent is from 1972) dictionaries of Philippine languages I've digitized with the help of [Distributed Proofreaders](http://www.pgdp.net/c/).
 These are in various states of completeness.

 When completed, the full text will be available on Project Gutenberg.
+In addition, I've prepared a web-interface to the data on my Bohol website.

 Included here are: